EnriqueRS/todo-spring/README.md

 ## Project Description

 This project is a backend developed with Spring Boot 3 that provides an API to manage ToDo tasks.
-The application integrates with Eureka for service management, Spring Cloud Config for centralized configuration, RabbitMQ for asynchronous communication, and MongoDB as the database.
+The application integrates with Eureka for service management, Spring Cloud Gateway for API gateway, Spring Cloud Config for centralized configuration, RabbitMQ for asynchronous communication, and MongoDB as the database.

 ## Key Features